Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$: Methods

 \subsection{Pseudofermion functional renormalization group calculations}

 The microscopic spin model proposed by DFT calculations is treated within the PFFRG approach~\cite{Reuther2010,Iqbal2016}, which first reformulates the original spin operators in terms of Abrikosov fermions.
-The resulting fermionic model is then explored within the well-developed FRG framework~\cite{Polchinski1984,Reuther2011}.
-Particularly, due to this property, no bias towards either magnetic order or non-magnetic behaviour is built-in.
+The resulting fermionic model is then explored within the well-developed FRG framework~\cite{Polchinski1984,Metzner2012}.
 Effectively, the PFFRG method amounts to generating and summing up a large number of fermionic Feynman diagrams, each representing a spin-spin interaction process that contributes to the magnetic susceptibility.
 In terms of the original spin degrees of freedom, this summation corresponds to a simultaneous expansion in $1/S$ and $1/N$, where $S$ is the spin magnitude and $N$ generalizes the symmetry group of the spins from SU$(2)$ to SU$(N)$.
 The exactness of the PFFRG in the limits $1/S\to0$ and $1/N\to 0$ ensures that magnetically ordered states (typically obtained at large $S$) and non-magnetic spin liquids (favoured at large $N$) can both be faithfully described within the same numerical framework.
-In principle, the PFFRG treats an infinitely large lattice, however, spin-spin correlations are only taken into account up to a certain distance while longer correlations are put to zero.
-The computation times of the PFFRG scale quadratically with the correlated volume, which in our calculations comprises $2139$ lattice sites (this corresponds to correlations up to a distance of $\approx$10 nearest-neighbor distances).
+Particularly, due to this property, no bias towards either magnetic order or non-magnetic behaviour is built-in.
+In principle, the PFFRG treats an infinitely large lattice, however, spin-spin correlations are only taken into account up to a certain distance while longer range correlations are put to zero.
+The computation times of the PFFRG scale quadratically with the correlated volume, which in our calculations comprises $2139$ lattice sites (this corresponds to correlations up to a distance of $\approx$10 nearest-neighbour distances).
 Likewise, continuous frequency variables (such as the dynamics of the magnetic susceptibility) are approximated by a finite and discrete frequency grid, which leads to a quartic scaling of the computational effort in the number of grid points.
 In our calculations we use $64$ discrete frequencies.
-The central outcome of the PFFRG approach is the real part of the static and momentum-resolved magnetic susceptibility which can be directly related to the experimental neutron scattering cross section through the Kramers-Kronig relation as follows:
+The central outcome of the PFFRG approach is the real part of the static and momentum-resolved magnetic susceptibility which can be directly related to the experimental neutron scattering cross section $S(\mathbf{Q},E)$ through the Kramers-Kronig relation as follows:

-where, $S(Q,E)\propto\chi_{img}(Q,E)$ at very low temperatures.
+where, $S(\mathbf{Q},E)\propto\chi_{img}(\mathbf{Q},E)$ at very low temperatures.